 Dream Wild art workshops, Australia Walkabout Wildlife Park

-Walkabout Wildlife Park in Calga are hosting 'Dream Wild' & 'Dream Sky' art and wildlife workshops with Indigenous artist Garry Purchase throughout early 2021.
+Walkabout Wildlife Park in Calga are hosting 'Dream Wild' & 'Dream Sky' art and wildlife workshops with Indigenous artist Garry Purchase throughout Jan to June 2021.
 Available for kids or adults, these art workshops will be uniquely set among Australian native bush on the working wildlife sanctuary’s grounds, with the added opportunity to meet resident, free-roaming wallabies and kangaroo.
 Garry, a Dharawal/Dunghutti Australian Aboriginal artist, is best known for his modern take on Aboriginal art portraying his personal stories.
 He’ll teach you the tricks to perfecting your own artworks in this special experience hosted on Aboriginal Heritage listed land of the Central Coast.
 Reserve your spot on a workshop today.

 Paddle and Pearls kayaking tour